conondaFCC/hello-world/java.md

 Note that the enum constants of type Season are considered to be "contained in" Season, which means -- following the convention that compound identifiers are used for things that are contained in other things -- the names that you actually use in your program to refer to them are Season.SPRING, Season.SUMMER, Season.FALL, and Season.WINTER.

-Enum contants can be used in switch statements as triggers.
+* Enum contants can be used in switch statements as triggers.

-Enum would be great for the pins in Mastermind.
+* Enum would be great for the pins in Mastermind.

 ### JAVA switch statement
 https://docs.oracle.com/javase/tutorial/java/nutsandbolts/switch.html.
 Instead of doing a lot of if and else there is the switch statement for a multi option fork.
 Example input can be 1-5, each input leads to another operation -> use switch statement.

+NOTE: It's even better to use polymorphism instead of Switch.
+Altough polymorphism is  a more advanced technique.

 ``` Java
 public class SwitchDemo {